Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: Introduction

 \section{Introduction}

 Polygons are one of the most fundamental objects in computational geometry.
 As such, they have been used for many different purposes in different contexts.
 Within the path planning community, polygons are often used to model different regions.
-A simple example is when we have a robot moving within a building: in such a case we model all possible locations that a robot can reach by a polygon (the walls or any obstacle in the way form the boundary of this polygon).
-Then, the goal is to find a path that connects the source point and the destination and that minimizes some objective function.
-There are countlessly many results that depend on the exact function used (distance traveled~\cite{guibas1987spm}, time needed to reach~\cite{m-spaop-93}, number of required turns~\cite{suri}, etc.) Paths that minimize distance are often called \emph{geodesics}.
+A simple example is planning the motion of a robot in a building: we can model all possible locations that a robot can reach by a polygon (the walls or other obstacles would define its boundary).
+Then, the goal is to find a path that connects the source point with its the destination and that minimizes some objective function.
+There are countlessly many results that depend on the exact function used (distance traveled~\cite{guibas1987spm}, time needed to reach a destination~\cite{m-spaop-93}, number of required turns~\cite{suri}, etc.)

+Paths that minimize distance are often called \emph{geodesics}.
+In this paper, we consider one of the most natural metrics: the domain is a simple polygon $P$ and paths are constrained to stay within the closure of $P$.
+Under this setting it is well known that given two points $s,t \in P$ there exists a unique geodesic $\geod(s,t)$ connecting the two points.
+Moreover, $\geod(s,t)$ is a simple polygonal chain whose vertices (other than the first and last) are reflex vertices of $P$.
+Thus, we define the {\em geodesic distance} function $\geodlen{s,t}$ between $s$ and $t$ as the the sum of Euclidean lengths of the segments in $\geod(s,t)$.
+With the properties mentioned above, it follows that the geodesic distance is a proper distance and is well defined~\cite{m-spaop-93}.

-Two of the most fundamental problems in this setting are constructing {\em shortest path maps} and {\em augmented Voronoi diagrams}.
-A shortest path map (or SPM for short) is a partition of the space into regions so that points in the same region travel in the same way to the fixed source~\cite{guibas1987spm,hershberger1999sssp}.
-The exact definition of ``in the same way'' depends on the exact problem setting, but it often means that paths are \emph{combinatorially} the same, that is, they have the same internal vertices.
-Augmented Voronoi diagrams are a generalization of SPMs for the case in which we have more than one fixed source and we are interested in the topology of the path to the closest source~\cite{aronov1989geodesic}.
-See Fig.~\ref{fig:geodesic_voronoi_diagram} for an illustration.
-These structures are of critical importance in obtaining efficient solutions to related problems such as finding center points, closest pairs, nearest neighbors, and constructing spanners~\cite{oh2015_2center,papadopoulou1998geodesic}.
+Once the metric is fixed, many different problems can be considered.
+Two of the most basic problems are the computation of {\em shortest path maps} and {\em augmented Voronoi diagrams}.
+A shortest path map (or SPM for short) is a partition of the space into maximal connected regions so that points in the same region travel in the same way to the fixed source~\cite{guibas1987spm,hershberger1999sssp}.